The new generation lunar gravitational wave detectors: sky map resolution and joint analysis: Methods

 The monochromatic gravitational waves considered in this work can be probed by interferometers such as CIGO, as well as by other space-based detectors.
-At the quadrupole leading order, the two polarizations of a monochromatic gravitational wave with frequency $f_0$ take the form:

-Here $\mathcal{A} = 2 M_1 M_2 / (r d_L)$ denotes the amplitude, determined by the binary masses $M_1$,$M_2$, the distance $r$ between them and the and the luminosity distance $d_L$ between the GW source and the observer, $\vec{L}$ represents the unit vector for the binary's orbital angular momentum, and $\phi_0$ is the initial phase.
 We adopt seven parameters in our Fisher information matrix (FIM) analysis:

-which are source direction $(\theta_s, \phi_s)$; the direction of the binary's orbital angular momentum $(\theta_L, \phi_L)$; the amplitude $\mathcal{A}$, the initial phase $\phi_0$, and frequency $f$.
+which are source direction $(\theta_s, \phi_s)$; the direction of the binary's orbital angular momentum $(\theta_L, \phi_L)$; The amplitude $\mathcal{A}$, the initial phase $\phi_0$, and frequency $f$.

 Then the FIM takes the form as \cite{blaut2011accuracy,hu2018fundamentals,cutler1998angular,zhang2021sky,cornish2001space, zhang2022source}:

 in which $\theta_i$ denotes the $i$-th parameter and ${\partial _is_{\alpha}}={\partial s_{\alpha}}/{\partial \theta_i} $.
 Accordingly, the corresponding covariance matrix is given by